obsidianmd/obsidian-help/en/Plugins/Search.md

 - `Show more context` will expand the display of the matches to show more text around the match.
 - `Change sort order` sorts the results by various orders, similar to how files are sorted in the [[File explorer]]

+### Copy search results

+To quickly and easily take your search results to a list, use the "copy search result" option.

+You can customize whether you want to show paths, which link style to use (wikilink or Markdown link), and how you want your list to appear.

 ### Embed search results

 You can embed search results in a note.